codeplaysoftware/syclacademy/Code_Exercises/Introduction_to_USM/README.md

 ### 1.)
 Create a device selector

-Create a custom device selector as you did in exercise 5.
+Create a custom device selector as you did in the "Device Discovery" exercise.

 ### 2.)
 Check for USM support